burger icon

 If you punt heavy, you’ll want the perks.
 Basically, the more you punt, the faster you move up.
 Or so they say...
 I haven’t hit Diamond yet.
 Here’s the real stuff you get for being a high-turnover punter:

-- Dedicated payment support: VIPs get a real human to bug, not just a bot.
-Finally, someone who actually knew what they were talking about!
+• Dedicated payment support: VIPs get a real human to bug, not just a bot.
+This is a big plus because regular support can be patchy.

 Troubleshooting Payments: Common Aussie Issues & How to Fix Them

-I keep getting questions from mates about payment frustrations, so here's my own "hall of fame" of stuff-ups-and, yep, solutions I've found or been sent on support chat at 2am:
+I keep getting questions from mates about payment frustrations, so here’s my own “hall of fame” of stuff-ups-and, yep, solutions I’ve found or been sent on support chat:

-- Declined deposit: Some banks?
-Real sticklers-if they block you, swap to crypto and don't look back.
-Happened to me once, and it's not worth the grief.
-If it's not the bank, it's usually a typo or a card expired.
-Switch it up or hit up support.
+• Declined deposit: Some banks?
+Real sticklers-if they block you, swap to crypto and don’t look back.
+Happened to me once, and it’s not worth the grief.

-- Crypto deposit hasn't landed: It's usually a network backlog (check the explorer!), or you've sent to the wrong address-been there, felt the pain.
-If it's still missing after two hours, I just ping support and they sort it pretty snappy.
+• Crypto deposit hasn’t landed: It’s usually a network backlog (check the explorer!), or you’ve sent to the wrong address.
+If it’s still missing after two hours, I just ping support and they sort it, though response times can be slow on weekends.

-- Failed withdrawal: Usually expired docs, or you forgot about a sneaky bonus locking out cashouts.
-I've had to dig through old emails for a proper bank statement.
-Fun times.
+• Failed withdrawal: Usually expired docs, or you forgot about a sneaky bonus locking out cashouts.

 Save yourself the whinge:

-For more fixes and plain-English answers, head over to the FAQ or rattle support at .
+For more fixes and plain-English answers, head over to the FAQ or rattle support at support@rainbetz.com.

 Payment Security for Players in Australia

 Security?
-That's the one area I'm dead fussy on. rainbetz.com runs TLS 1.2+, at least by my browser's lock, keeps everything encrypted and says it follows PCI/GDPR rules.
-KYC's a pain, but it keeps the ATO off your back.
-Never had an issue with Curacao's lot, but your mileage may vary.
-Transactions are all tied into the blockchain for easy tracking, and I haven't heard of a single breach yet-touch wood.
+That’s the one area I’m dead fussy on. rainbetz.com runs TLS 1.2+, at least by my browser’s lock, keeps everything encrypted and says it follows PCI/GDPR rules.
+KYC’s a pain, especially with the new aggressive triggers, but it keeps the ATO off your back.
+Never had an issue with Curacao’s lot, but your mileage may vary.
+Transactions are all tied into the blockchain for easy tracking, and I haven’t heard of a single breach yet-touch wood.

 Had a hiccup once, got it fixed after a quick whinge to support.
 Give ’em a try if you’re in a pickle, or check the Privacy Policy if you want all the fine print in legalese.